Want to swap out your heavy tent for a hammock, but concerned that it might cause back pain?

 2) Sleeping Stability

-When sleeping in a hammock, being wrapped inside the hammock fabric makes tossing and turning more difficult.
-Given that shifting around in your sleep is among the main causes of nocturnal back pain, the more stable sleep position hammocking provides could well cure those aches and pains you’ve been waking up with all these years.
+It may seem counter-intuitive, but being wrapped up inside the fabric of a hammock offers more stability when you sleep since tossing and turning becomes more difficult.
+Shifting around in your sleep is a leading cause of nocturnal back pain, and the stable sleep position hammocking provides could cure those aches and pains you’ve been waking up with.

 Do you have pre-existing back pain?
 Your doctor has probably already told you that the ideal sleeping position to counter your back issues is on your back with your head slightly raised.
 Because a hammock leaves no alternative, it reduces the risk of inadvertently sabotaging your back’s well-being by shifting into a suboptimal position during the night.